client-engineering-devops/gitops-workshop-guide/mq/README.md

 - argocd/instances/sealed-secrets.yaml
 ```

-Now deploy the resources changes by committing and pushing the changes to your `multi-tenancy-gitops` repository:
+Now deploy the resources changes by committing and pushing the changes to your `multi-tenancy-gitops` repository
 ```bash
 #change to the `multi-tenancy-gitops` directory
 cd ~/$GIT_ORG/multi-tenancy-gitops